 Exposure therapy is one of the most common therapies used today.
 It is a treatment for many different anxieties and phobias.
-In this post I will discuss how to use exposure therapy for overcoming social anxiety (as explained in Sean Cooper’s The Shyness and Social Anxiety System).
+In this post I will discuss how to use exposure therapy for overcoming social anxiety.

 What is exposure therapy?

 The main goal of exposure therapy is to expose ourselves to situations that elicit anxiety.
 And by exposing ourselves to these situations in a gradual and systematic way, we can slowly habituate to environments that once caused us great fear and panic.

 Usually, the individual first comes up with a “hierarchy of behaviors/situations” that cause them to feel anxious.
 For example, someone who is trying to overcome social anxiety may have a hierarchy like:

 - Saying “Hi” to a stranger (Low-Medium Anxiety)